mpnordland/pine_pass/README.md

 * Add support for pass-otp extension
 * Figure out how to add .desktop file to allow opening from launchers.
 * Add screen to show all info in password file

+### Plan for wizard
+Step 1 checks for existing ssh keys and offers to generate one if it doesn't exist.

+Step 2 checks for any GPG keys that have a private key for decryption.
+Offers to generate one if none exists

+Step 3 dumps the public keys of the selected key pairs from steps 1 & 2 into a folder in the home directory

+Intermission: User distributes the public keys as needed.
+Would be good to have a way to resume to this step if user closes application and restarts.

+Step 4 prompts user for password repository git url and tries to clone it proceed to step 5 if it succeeds

+Step 5 checks key ids listed in password repository against the GPG keyring, reporting any missing or untrusted keys.
+Asks user to fix any and then confirm

+Step 6 Congratulate user